 - 1 tsp pure vanilla extract

-- 2 cup apples peeled, cored and diced [your preference]
+- 2 cup apples peeled, cored and diced [variety of your preference]

 - Preheat the oven to 350°F and butter an 8 x 12 inch baking dish.